alem-platform/sprint-sql/story03/all-in-one/README.md

 Using the `employees` table, write a query to find departments where:

-- The average salary is greater than 70,000.
+- The average salary is greater than 40,000.
-- The maximum salary is less than 90,000.
+- The maximum salary is less than 120,000.
-- Only consider employees in positions that contain the word 'Manager'.
+- Only consider employees in positions that contain the word **'Engineer'**.

 Retrieve `department_id`, average salary as `average_salary`, and maximum salary as `max_salary`, ordered by `department_id`.